0ut5ider/Eagle_Scanner_Misc/README.md

 Available options:
 `--trajectory /path/to/your/trajectory.txt` : File that RayStudio generates.

 `--image_folder /path/to/your/images` : The location of the images folders. if you have 4 cameras, you'll have 4 folders, one for front, back, left, right images.
-Run the script 4 times to generate 4 output files (one for each folder of images).
+Run the script 4 times to generate 4 output files (one for each folder of images).*

 `--output_csv /path/to/output.csv` : File which contains the position information for the images.
 This gets imported into MEtashape.

 general usage:
 `python trajectory_processor.py --trajectory trajectory.txt --image_folder images --output_csv output.csv`

+* currently the script does not recursively search for images in sub folders.
+If your Eagle has 4 cameras, you'll have to run the script 4 times and generate 4 output files in order to process images from all the front/back/left/right image folders.

+Once you have generated the output.csv files, load the images into Metashape, and from the "Reference" window click the "Import Reference date" (first icon on the left).
+Make sure that "Start import at row" : 2 is selected.
+Make sure that Comma delimeter is used.
+Make sure that the column headers match what Metashape expects buy changing the column numbers.